pmalik8/IntroToBlazorWorkshop/docs/01-get-started.md

 ## Setup your machine

 Blazor is fast and easy to get started with.
-We've already done all the work you'll need to get started on these machines.
-But to set up a machine with Blazor yourself, here's what you need to do:
+We've already done all the work you'll need to get started on these machines, but if you want to set up your own machine with Blazor, here's what you would need to do:

+> Note: You can just read through these setup steps as they have already been done for you on these machines.

 1. Go to https://blazor.net
 1. Click on the "Get Started" link